Note: last updated in June 2015. Download links: http://canali.web.cern.ch/canali/resources.htm and https://github.com/lucacanali

 |login.sql||Sql*plus startup/config script for my environment (windows client version 184.108.40.206)|

-Conclusions: command-line scripts can be of great help for monitoring and performance troubleshooting of Oracle databases.
+Command-line scripts are still of great help for monitoring and performance troubleshooting of Oracle databases.
 Of particular interest are queries to print the details of active sessions, the SQL they execute and their wait events details.
 This makes for a quick and easy entry point to troubleshooting and to get an idea of what's happening on the DB server.
 More systematic troubleshooting may be needed beyond that.
 Command-line scripts are easy to modify and customize, many DBAs indeed have their own tool-set.
-In this post I have exposed some of the scripts I have written and still find useful: download from this link.
+A selection of my own DBA scripts can be downloaded from this link.

-A few links to end this post.
-First of all the excellent session snapper script by Tanel Poder.
-In addition a mention to a few cool tools that seem to be a sort of bridge (missing link? :) between command-line and graphical-interface approaches: MOATS by Tanel Poder and Adrian Billington , SQL Dashboard by Jagjeet Singh and topaas by Marcin Przepiorowski.
+A few links to end this post: First of all the excellent session snapper and the rest of the collection of scripts by Tanel Poder.
+In addition a mention to a few cool tools that are a sort of bridge between command-line and graphical-interface approaches: MOATS by Tanel Poder and Adrian Billington , SQL Dashboard by Jagjeet Singh and topaas by Marcin Przepiorowski.